joshdlowell/sync_project/README.md

 🟢 **Active Development** - This project is actively maintained and regularly updated.

 ### Roadmap
+- [ ] Implement controller
-- [ ] Implement web-gui for viewing db data
+- [X] Implement web-gui for viewing db data
-- [ ] Implement session_id for merkle logging grouping in Rest API
+- [X] Implement session_id for merkle logging grouping in Rest API
-- [ ] Implement putting log entries in DB for merkle status
+- [X] Implement putting log entries in DB for merkle status
 - [ ] Implement putting log entries in DB for REST API
-- [ ] Move string handling (for files dirs links) in responses from rest_processor.py to REST API
+- [X] Move string handling (for files dirs links) in responses from rest_processor.py to REST API
 - [ ] More comprehensive tests to ensure stability of API during code updates
 - [ ] Performance optimization